Published on Jul 09, 2018 and last reviewed on Jun 02, 2023 - 5 min read

-Tuberculosis (TB) is one of the common infectious diseases that majorly affects the lungs but can also affect other organs in the body.
+Tuberculosis, an infectious disease caused by a bacterium named Mycobacterium tuberculosis.
+It mostly affects the lungs but can also affect other organs in the body.
 It can be prevented and treated, but sometimes it can be fatal.
-The bacteria causing this disease tend to be contagious through tiny droplets that are released into the air through coughs and sneezes.
+The bacteria that cause tuberculosis spreads from one person to another through tiny droplets released into the air during coughs and sneezes.

-Before the development of antibiotics and improvements in hygiene, TB was a major cause of death worldwide, especially in underdeveloped and developing countries.
+Before the development of antibiotics and improvements in hygiene, TB was a major cause of death worldwide, more so in underdeveloped and developing countries.
 But after major improvements in these areas, the number of people infected with this bacteria has drastically reduced.
 The cases in developed countries began to rise in 1985, which was mainly due to the emergence of HIV infection.
-As HIV (Human Immuno Virus) weakens the person's immune system, it leaves the body unable to fight bacteria causing TB.
+As HIV (human immunodeficiency virus) weakens the person's immune system, it leaves the body unable to fight bacteria causing TB.

 Antibiotic resistance due to indiscriminate use has made most strains of this bacteria resistant to the most effective antibiotics.
 Such resistant cases are difficult to treat.
 Tuberculosis patients are treated with a combination of different antibiotics.